 With few ongoing costs particular to this business, you’ll mainly need to take care of internet costs and computer maintenance, which will depend on the size of your operation.
 This is a potential high-earning business, with the most efficient and talented agencies claiming 20% profit margins.

-These businesses focus on writing and editing content for a diverse clientele.
+These businesses with low startup costs focus on writing and editing content for a diverse clientele.
 They’re best run by people who are proficient with English grammar and familiar with various genres and writing styles.

 Professional proofreaders are meticulous writers with a keen eye for detail and a firm grasp of linguistic mechanics like grammar and punctuation.
 The daily routine of a proofreader involves carefully reading a great deal of content, and making revisions to help the content reach its full potential.